edinburgh-napier/set09121/lectures/lecture4.md

 # Function

-Function in C++ are declared and define with the following syntax:
+Functions in C++ are declared and defined with the following syntax:

 ```cpp
 return_type function_name(arg1_type arg1_name, ...){ Implementation }